 The feelings of love and longing are universal yet how this is expressed this can be a window into culture, tradition, and background of people, as well as insight into our history as a nation.
 Becoming more aware of who serves is one way of fostering community and expanding our understanding of America and who serves in uniform.

 The Care Package Story Project exhibit travels to military bases, VA hospitals, USOs, VFWs, American Legions across the US and overseas.
 It also visits public libraries, schools/ universities, museums, municipal buildings, art clubs, historical societies, and others around the US.

 Along the way, I continue collecting stories of all armed service branches, and from all eras of our nation’s long history.
 I am working to include care packages that span the history of the US back to the Revolutionary War.

-Please go to the Contact page to share your own care package stories, or those of your family or community members who received care packages when they were stationed away from home.
+Please go to the Contact or Your Stories page to share your own care package stories, or those of your family or community members who received care packages when they were stationed away from home.

 If you are interested in hosting the exhibit or presentations, please contact me to add your venue to the travel itinerary.
 You can also book presentations and workshops for your classroom, group or club .
 The presentations and workshops include the images of the exhibit, as well as the stories-behind-the-stories, anecdotes, tidbits of history and more.

 There is no cost to host the exhibit.

 You can reach me directly by email at odale@CarePackageStoryProject.us .